CalebK33/PyRend/docs/index.rst

 .. warning::

-   PyRend is still under development, meaning it is **highly** reccomended that you install the latest version, as older versions will likely be buggy or unstable.
+   PyRend was published during early development, so it is **highly** reccomended that you install the latest version.
+Older versions will likely be buggy or unstable.

 PyRend Basics & Update Loop
 ---------------------------